hkh4/blueberry/docs/index.md

    -composer Hugo Hua
    -key d#m
    -time 4-4
+   -capo 2
    ```

-The title and composer can be whatever you choose.
+The title and composer can be whatever you choose, and the capo is an integer.

+### Key

 Valid keys are:

 * c
 * cm